 LSA’s dynamic role in Yucaipa will include assisting with resource agency consultations and permit processing for various projects with a focus on public works projects and programs associated with various federal, state and local grant programs.
 Many of these funding sources and grant programs contain specific environmental review and requirements/criteria above and beyond what is normally required to deliver projects and programs funded by local funds only.
 In addition, LSA provides the City with on-call environmental review services and technical support to prepare and submit necessary documentation to various agencies.

 LSA’s first project under the on-call was the County Line Road & Avenue H Road Improvements Project.
 LSA conducted the appropriate cultural resources and biological resources studies that addressed the potential effects identified in the Caltrans District 8 Preliminary Environmental Study.
 Additionally, LSA produced the required resource analysis documents, including the Natural Environment Study (Minimal Impact) and Western Riverside MSHCP Consistency Analysis Report for the biological resources, as well as the Historic Property Survey Report (an abbreviated Archaeological Survey Report) and APE map for the cultural resources component of the project.

 The LSA team is delighted to be working with the City of Yucaipa, and always welcomes the opportunity to serve other agencies.
-To learn more about LSA’s natural and cultural resources services, please contact Blake Selna, Biological Principal, or Debbie McLean, Cultural Resources Principal.
+To learn more about LSA’s natural and cultural resources services, please contact Blake Selna, Biological Principal, or Dr. Joshua Toney, Cultural Resources Associate.